-Request for Proposals (RFP): A formally advertised and competitive selection process used for obtaining construction services that will cost more than \$100,000 (level set by SHA board), in which the evaluation and selection of a Contractor cannot be based on price alone, but is based on established criteria that include price and other factors.
+Request for Proposals (RFP): A formally advertised and competitive selection process used for obtaining professional services that will cost more than \$100,000, in which the evaluation and selection of a Contractor cannot be based on price alone, but is based on established criteria that include price and other factors.

-Request for Qualifications (RFQ): A formally advertised and competitive selection process used for obtaining A & E Consultant services that will cost more than \$25,000 (level set by SHA board), in which the evaluation and selection of A & E Consultants is based on the consultants' qualifications, and price is not used as an evaluation criterion.
+Request for Qualifications (RFQ): A competitive selection process used for obtaining A & E Consultant services, in which the evaluation and selection of A & E Consultants is based on the consultants' qualifications, and price is not used as an evaluation criterion.
 Part of evaluating an A & E Consultant's qualifications may include an evaluation of their proposed approach for performing the work.
-An RFQ may also be similarly used in the procurement of development partners.